csc-training/summerschool/mpi/docs/08-communicator-topologies-cartesian.md

 - Non-blocking versions with similar semantics than non-blocking collectives
     - Request parameter at the end of the list of arguments

+# Summary

+- Neighborhood collectives enable communication between neighbours in process topology with a single MPI call
+- Persistent and neighborhood communication provide optimization opportunities for MPI library